microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 - Install Python (ran on Python 3.9) and/or create a fresh environment
 - Install requirements `pip install -r requirements.txt`
-- For nice labels when plotting, set `IS_USE_LATEX=True`, and ensure you have a valid tex/latex installation.
-To get it on Ubuntu run, `sudo apt install texlive texlive-latex-extra texlive-latex-recommended dvipng cm-super msttcorefonts`.

 ## Running